OnePointGlobal/OnePoint-API-Documentation-V2/docs/Keyword.md

 MetaData | (Optional) For more information on metadata check [here](MetaData.md).

 ### Campaigns
-Campaigns allow special keywords (defined by type equal to stop, help and info) to matched to recipients.
+Campaigns allow special keywords (defined by type equal to stop, help and info) to be matched to recipients.
 For more information on the stop process [click here](Stop.md).
 The campaign is picked up from the metadata by looking for the `Campaign` value.
-If a message is sent out to a recipient with the same campaign value then when they keywords are used that have a matching campaign Id that come from that recipient will be automatically matched and if a response is specified it will be used.
+If a message is sent out to a recipient with the same campaign value, and the keywords used have a matching campaign Id from that recipient, then they will be automatically matched and if a response is specified it will be used.
 The campaign will be associated with the recipient until another campaign is associated.

 ### Returns
 ```